sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 available for eligable organizations.
 Nationwide interoperable pseudonyms per Relying Party for non-eligable organizations is supported as well.

-The default 'profile' scope of OIDC is very wide, which is undesired from a privacy perspective.
+The default `profile` scope of OIDC is very wide, which is undesired from a privacy perspective.
 As such, the profile scope SHOULD NOT be used.

-Note that the 'doc' profile described in the iGov profile for OpenID Connect is not in common use in the Netherlands and therefor not included in this profile.
+Note that the `doc` profile described in the iGov profile for OpenID Connect is not in common use in the Netherlands and therefore not included in this profile.

 ## Claims Request